Qiskit/RFCs/text/###-v2-provider-interface.md

 because removing marshmallow means we don't get the 2 transformations it performs `numpy array -> list` and `complex numbers -> [re, im]`.
-Basically when v1.5 starts merging we are saying that the `qobj.to_dict()`'s output is not the same as `json.loads()` from what the ibmq provider sends on the wire.
+Basically when v1.5 starts merging we are saying that the `qobj.to_dict()`'s output is not the same as `json.loads()` from what the ibmq provider sends on the wire, and all other aspects of the existing providers interface is no longer mapped 1:1 to the IQX API.
+This is a necessary step before we can define a more abstract python interface for all providers, not just IQX.

 ### Providers interface 2.0

-After v1.5 is complete we can work on adding a new providers v2 interface that basically treats the providers interface as a python interface instead of as a pseudo-json api.
+At the same time we're implementing the v1.5 freeze and refactor we will work on adding a new providers v2 interface that basically treats the providers interface as a python interface instead of as a pseudo-json api.
 The basic idea is that we use terra's objects as the what is passed back and forth to providers instead of the intermediate formats that exist today.
+In addition to making it easier to work with the plan for this is to have the necessary infrastructure in place to integrate additional types of backends (for additional types of services from providers).

 For example, the new interface for running circuits (or pulse schedules) will look like: